-'To stake or risk money, or anything of value, on the outcome of something involving chance'
+'Staking or risking money, or anything of value, on the outcome of something involving chance'

 Gambling has many forms.
 The most popular are generally lotteries and scratch cards but gambling also includes the likes of poker and other card games, betting on sports events, bingo and gambling machines.
 We are also seeing a rise in gambling opportunities in e-sports and computer gaming.